cschaffner/gcode/readme.txt

   and more

-lib/ : this directory contains lots of helper functions, it has to be part of the MATLAB path lib/geneticcode.m : clears workspace and reads in necessary data in order to play around and perform optimizations lib/permutecode_random.m : generates random permutations and computes scores lib/permutecode_subsets.m : checks all permutations among fixed subsets (specified in the code) lib/CreateQAP.m : exports QAP problem to solver-readable format in subdirectory solver

-  lib/randfixperm.m : samples a random permutation with some fixed positions lib/istransit.m : helper function for geneticcode.m
+lib/ : this directory contains lots of helper functions, it has to be part of the MATLAB path lib/CreateQAP.m : exports QAP problem to solver-readable format in subdirectory solver lib/displaygcode.m :  displays gen code given a permutation and a set of 20 amino acid values lib/dsxy2figxy.m : converts data coordinates into figure coordinates lib/geneticcode.m : clears workspace and reads in necessary data in order to play around and perform optimizations lib/invertp.m : inverts a permutation lib/istransit.m : helper function for geneticcode.m lib/mypdist.m : helper function for geneticcode.m lib/mypdistweights.m : helper function for geneticcode.m lib/nonzeropermute.m : permutes non-zero entries of a vector lib/permutecode_random.m : generates random permutations and computes scores lib/permutecode_subsets.m : checks all permutations among fixed subsets (specified in the code) lib/randfixperm.m : samples a random permutation with some fixed positions lib/randperm.m : samples a random permutation lib/timing.m : timing and status functions for loops
-  lib/mypdist.m : helper function for geneticcode.m
-  lib/mypdistweights.m : helper function for geneticcode.m
-  lib/randperm.m : samples a random permutation
-  lib/nonzeropermute.m : permutes non-zero entries of a vector lib/timing.m : timing and status functions for loops lib/displaygcode.m :  displays gen code given a permutation and a set of 20 amino acid values lib/invertp.m : inverts a permutation

 solver/ : contains non-MATLAB solvers solver/qapbb.f : branch & bound FORTRAN solver from QAPLIB http://www.seas.upenn.edu/qaplib/codes.html